B3tty/UserInfo/README.md

 docker build -t mk .

 # Be sure to have a heroku account, that the app is created there, and that you have Heroku CLI installed.
+# 'mk-bettym' is the name of the heroku app

 heroku login
 heroku container:login